An extension of the Moran process using type-specific connection graphs: Definitions

-We note that in this paper, we are interested in the asymptotic behavior of the fixation probability in the case where the population size $n$ is large.
-Therefore, we employ the standard asymptotic notation with respect to $n$; in particular, $r$ is almost always treated as a variable independent of $n$.
-Furthermore, in the rest of the paper, by $G_R$ and $G_M$ we mean graph classes $\{(G_{R})_{n}\}_{n \geq 3}$ and $\{(G_{M})_{n}\}_{n \geq 3}$ respectively, and we will omit the $n$ since we only care about the fixation probability when $n \to \infty$.
+We note that in this work, we are interested in the asymptotic behavior of the fixation probability as the population size $n$ grows.
+Therefore, we employ the standard asymptotic notation with respect to $n$; in particular, $r$ is almost always treated as a constant.
+Furthermore, in the rest of this work, by $G_R$ and $G_M$ we mean graph families $\{(G_{R})_{n}\}_{n \geq 5}$ and $\{(G_{M})_{n}\}_{n \geq 5}$ respectively, and we might omit $n$ when we only care about the fixation probability as $n \to \infty$.